dxw/playbook/src/staff-handbook/talking-about-what-we-do/our-blog.md

 We blog on a range of topics: all aspects of our projects, our people and what it means to be an employee-owned trust.

-If you’re having a hard time coming up with ideas, This bikeshed has some suggestions What should I write about?
+If you’re having a hard time coming up with ideas, This bikeshed has some suggestions [What should I write about?](https://bikeshed.dxw.com/2023/03/09/what-should-i-write-about/)

 ## Blog length, structure, and format

 Our blog posts are usually between 800-1,500 words and are usually written using ‘I’, or ‘we’.
-There’s no strict structure for blog posts, though they’re usually text broken up by subheadings.
+There’s no strict structure for blog posts, though they’re usually blocks of text broken up by subheadings.
 But don’t feel constrained by this.
 Your post could be a list, series of images or an infographic.

 ## Support for blog post writing